Chile–Spain relations

-Chile–Spain relations are the current and historical relations between Chile and Spain.
+Chile–Spain relations (Relaciones Chile-España) are the historical and diplomatic ties between the Republic of Chile and the Kingdom of Spain.
 Both nations are members of the Association of Spanish Language Academies, Organization of Ibero-American States, Organisation for Economic Co-operation and Development and the United Nations.

 History

 Spanish conquest

 In 1536, Spanish explorer Diego de Almagro arrived to present day Chile hoping to find another territory as rich as Peru, however, discovering no mineral resources in the territory, he soon returned to Peru.
 In 1540, Spanish conquistador Pedro de Valdivia entered Chile and founded the city of Santiago.
 In 1553, during the Battle of Tucapel, Pedro de Valdivia was killed by Mapuche warriors.

 In 1542, Chile became part of the Spanish Empire and was governed by the Viceroyalty of Peru based in Lima.
 In 1776 the Viceroyalty of the Río de la Plata based in Buenos Aires was created and Chile was immediately administered by the new Viceroyalty.
 Due to the lack of mineral wealth in the territory, very few Spanish migrants settled in Chile and those who did, mostly worked the land as farmers.